 Q: Which meals are included?

-A: During Santana’s earlier charters of Lueftner cruises the culinary staff appreciated our appetites as much as we appreciated their multi-course gourmet meals.
-Lueftner’s 5-star chef will curate a new menu for each meal, and will always include a surprising selection of local fruits and produce, regional specialties, the freshest-possible seafood, vegetarian options, and grilled-to-order meats.
+A: During Santana’s earlier charters of Lüftner cruises the culinary staff appreciated our appetites as much as we appreciated their multi-course gourmet meals.
+A 5-star chef will curate a new menu for each meal, and will always include a surprising selection of local fruits and produce, regional specialties, the freshest-possible seafood, vegetarian options, and grilled-to-order meats.
 A changing assortment of desserts and pastries are produced aboard each day.
-Breakfast and Lunch are served buffet style, perfect for active cyclists.
+Breakfast and Lunch are served from a viewing queue, perfect for active cyclists.
 Dinner is a plated multi-course menu with plenty of gourmet options for all of our participants.

 A: Yes to all of the above.